conradbeach/dotfiles/mac_setup_manual_steps.md

 - [ ] Set Sound to "Always Show in Menu Bar"

 #### Other Modules
+- [ ] Set Battery to "Show Percentage".
 - [ ] Set Music Recognition to "Always Show in Control Center"

 #### Menu Bar Only